 10 Best Weight Distribution Hitch Reviews

 01. EAZ LIFT Elite Kit 48056 – Preinstalled Parts Speed Up Connection Time

-The EAZ LIFT Elite kit comes with everything you need to start towing!
-This kit features a round bar weight distributing hitch with other standard components that are pre-stalled to save you time when you are setting up.
+EAZ LIFT Elite kit comes with everything you need to start towing!
+Elite kit features a round bar weight distributing hitch with other standard components that are pre-stalled to save you time when you are setting up.

 02. Equal-i-zer 4-Point Sway Control Hitch 90-00-1000 – Steady In All Driving Conditions

 Equal-i-zer hitch 90-00-1000 is the product of a company that has been making quality hitches for more than 70 years.

 The steel shank is 12” in length and allows for a 7” rise, along with a 3” drop.
 It couples with trailer hitch receivers of 2”.

 The sway control brackets on this hitch will keep your trailer positioned straight behind you, even when you have to pass someone quickly or take a sharp turn.

 Even in high crosswinds or other inclement weather, your trailer will stay firmly with you – no worries.
 This is because when the weight distribution is working, the sway controls will automatically kick in.